IDArnhem/open-sound-control/PITCHME.md

 ## Open Sound Control
 - very broadly supported (most programming languages have OSC implementations and most software for real-time digital content supports OSC)
 - easy to debug (so you spend less time trying to find mistakes)
+- allows you to design your own protocol
 ---
 ## OSC applications
 - Real-time sensor interfaces